 It’s different from the FBI’s current definition of an active shooter situation.
 It's defined as "an individual actively engaged in killing or attempting to kill people in a populated area."
 So, even if there is data on shooting incidents from the 1970s, those cannot be read in the same way as the current data.

-Despite these safety concerns, there was no outspread fear from parents and students.
+Despite these school safety and security concerns, there was no outspread fear from parents and students.
 If a school is known for its violence, parents would just choose to change schools.

 In an interview for The Atlantic, Katreena Lloyd-Williams described school violence before as personal fights.
 She said, "You knew if you weren’t fighting with somebody, then you weren’t going to be a target."

 Simply put, if you’re not looking for any trouble, you won’t get into any.
 That perception changed after the events in Columbine.